KennyHT/learn-kubernetes/labs/deployments.md

 Update `spec.replicas` in `deployment.yaml` to be `2` again.

-## Deploy a new version of the kuard container
+## Update the deployment Deploy a new version of the kuard container

 Update your `deployment.yaml` file, changing the image tag to `2` and adding the following under `spec.template.metadata` in order to provide a reason for the manifest change.
 This is something that would be template driven by your CD system.